-I got it all figured out for you, guys, when it comes to corn tortillas in this light & summery crustless zucchini quiche.
+I got it all figured out for you, guys, when it comes to corn tortillas in this light and summery crustless zucchini pie (also try my crustless zucchini quiche with a tiny bit of spelt or whole wheat flour).
 Ready?!
 Nutritional facts of corn tortillas are similar to whole wheat tortillas.
 Shocking?
 I know!
 I’ve been missing out on these guys for the last 13 years.
 In a comparison based on calories, fat and ingredients list of whole wheat tortilla vs. corn, corn wins.
 Even a shorter list of ingredients makes sense, real food = corn and water.

 So, feeling completely enlightened by the discovery, I quickly put leftovers together and made crustless zucchini pie.
 I had some drying out corn tortillas, mom’s jarred peppers in a tomato sauce, a carton of egg whites with a lost lid and cheese from making Black Bean Quinoa Casserole.
 Doesn’t it ever happen to you – a little bit of this, a little bit of that?!
 I always make soup, casserole or quiche with leftovers.:)